 - People join Site B thinking they are joining B, but they are just joining Site A and are getting scammed.

-Because MTTB will pay people A LOT to promote it, it’s as simple as that.
+Because MTTB will (well would since it’s shut down now) pay people A LOT to promote it, it’s as simple as that.
 Forget ethics, forget decency, money is the only thing that’s driving people to make fake redirect programs like My Millionaire Mentor.

 Now one thing that is true (subjectively speaking…) is that you technically do get access to a program that does have you learning from an actual millionaire, named Matt Lloyd on how to make money with his program, MTTB, but…